 Oracle Table Restores

-Restore Oracle tables when you need to recover tables that have been logically corrupted or lost or after the table structure was modified.
+Restore Oracle tables when you need to recover tables that have been logically corrupted or lost or after the table structure has been modified.

 You can restore the database tables from an online full backup, if the table browse option was enabled in the associated subclient before performing the backup.

 When you restore database tables, the Commvault software automatically creates an auxiliary instance.
-For the restore to succeed, the host must have enough free disk space for the auxiliary instance for the restore to succeed.
+For the restore to succeed, the host must have enough free disk space for the auxiliary instance.

 You can configure the Commvault to perform a schema-level restore when a user selects all the tables in a schema.
 For information on configuring this option, see Configuring Oracle Schema-Level Restores.